 Now, I don’t want to throw terms around that may come off as hostile, but there’s something out there in the health world called ‘vagina shaming’.
 Women are not talking about their vaginas – there’s even a discomfort in saying the word!
 A lot goes on down there in the fragile ecosystem that is our lady bits.
 Words like “discharge”, “yeast” or even “vulva” can make some people cringe.
 But why?
 All this leads to is a whole whack-load of women who are too embarrassed or too uncomfortable to come forward and talk about any issues for fear of feeling shame.
+Even if the use of some crystal based yoni eggs would help resolve some pelvic floor issues (read more about crystals here), or if a quick mention to the doctors would provide a simple answer, there are many people who still don’t want to breach the subject.
+Although there are women who take pride in their genitals using products that are similar to amaira, there are still women out there who don’t have the confidence because they are made to feel ashamed of themselves.
 Not only is this not right, but it’s dangerous.

 I recently sat down with Dr. Marla Shapiro, a trusted physician and a credentialed menopause specialist with the North American Menopause society (NAMS) to chat all things vaginal dryness.
 The goal of this conversation is to empower women to talk about the problem and to seek out proper management and treatment options.
 Now, if you’re thinking, “but Catherine, I don’t have vaginal dryness – what the heck is that?”